0xAnalyst/Project-Lost/_tool/CarbonBlack.md

 Threat actors have abused Carbon Black in multiple IR cases by:

-1. **Using the Live Response feature to run PowerShell and system commands** on endpoints.
+1. **Using the Live Response feature to execute system commands** on endpoints.
 2. **Using carbonblack\_client.py or API keys** to enumerate endpoints and deploy malware.
 3. **Disabling sensors** by pushing configuration changes through the Cb server.
 4. **Killing carbonblack processes** via valid service control commands.